stackhpc/stackhpc-kayobe-config/doc/source/configuration/vault.rst

       # Whether TLS is enabled for the external API endpoints.
 Default is 'no'.
       kolla_enable_tls_external: yes

+   See :ref:`tempest-cacert` for information on adding CA certificates to the trust store when running Tempest.

 2. Set the following in kayobe-config/etc/kayobe/kolla.yml or if environments are being used etc/kayobe/environments/$KAYOBE_ENVIRONMENT/kolla.yml

    .. code-block::